-We have included a summary of our Municipal and Alwyndor financial statements for the 2020-21 financial year in this document.
-Alwyndor Aged Care is a self-funded component of our service delivery.
+We have included a summary of our projected financial statements for the 2020-21 financial year in this document.
+The consolidated financial statements incorporate both our municipal operations and Alwyndor Aged Care, which is a self-funded component of our service delivery.

-A net sum of \$36.7 million (excluding Landscape Levy) will be raised from rates in 2020-21.
+A net sum of \$36.9 million (excluding Landscape Levy) will be raised from rates in 2020-21.